arighi/virtme-ng/README.md

 * QEMU 1.6 or higher is recommended.
 QEMU 1.4 and 1.5 are partially supported using a rather ugly kludge.

-virtme-runkernel does not (yet) support modular virtio or 9p, so you can't use your distro kernel.  (virtme-mkinitramfs does, but there's no easy UI.)
-Fixing this is a high priority.
+virtme-runkernel does not (yet) support modular virtio or 9p, so you can't use your distro kernel.  (virtme-run does, but it's not documented yet.)

 Once you have such a kernel, run: